rkeplin/bible-php-api/README.md

 [![Build Status](https://travis-ci.org/rkeplin/bible-php-api.svg?branch=master)](https://travis-ci.org/rkeplin/bible-php-api)

 Bible PHP API is an open source REST API.
-It contains multiple translations of the Holy Bible, as well as cross-references.
+It contains multiple translations of The Holy Bible, as well as cross-references.
 All of the data was gathered from the MySQL database found [here](https://github.com/scrollmapper/bible_databases).
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.